Close

 These guidelines are designed to minimise the risk of damage to the archive collections so as to preserve them for future use.

-• No items of food or drink, including chewing gum, sweets and drinking water, may be consumed while using the material.
+• Please do not consume food or drink, including chewing gum, sweets and drinking water, while using the material.

-• Do not write on the documents, and do not lean or rest on top of documents while consulting them.
+• Please do not write on the documents, touch the text, or lean on top of documents while consulting them as this may damage them.

-• Researchers should ensure that they have clean hands when handling documents.
+• Please ensure that you have clean hands when handling documents.

-• Researchers should seek advice on how to handle material if in any doubt.
+• Please seek advice on how to handle material if in any doubt.

-• Please ensure that the documents are kept in the order in which they were found.
+• Please ensure that the documents are kept in the order in which they were presented to you.

-• Copyright - Researchers wishing to publish material must seek permission from the copyright owner, please contact the Archivist in the first instance.
+• Copyright - if you wish to publish material will you need to seek permission from the copyright owner, please contact the Archives team in the first instance.
+Please sign a copyright declaration form for all copying of archival material.

 Digital camera usage